 Types of National Pension System accounts

 The NPS works on a defined-contribution basis and has three types:

 The following is the list of NPS managers:

 Currently, the following annuity service providers are empanelled with the PFRDA:

 Investment options: ECGA of the NPS

-The NPS offers different funds with varying exposure to equity (E), corporate debt (C), government securities (G) and alternative investment schemes (A).
+The National Pension System offers different funds with varying exposure to equity funds (E), corporate debt (C), government securities (G) and alternative investment schemes (A).
 Of these asset classes, equity carries the maximum risk (and chances of maximum returns) and government securities carry minimum risk (and least returns).
 The following are the investment options available:

 The newly introduced Tier II - TTS scheme has a fixed mandate of investing between 10 and 25 per cent in equity and the remaining in fixed income for the pension funds.
 Exposure to cash and money-market securities has been restricted to a maximum of 5 per cent.
 There is no investment choice to the subscriber.